alexbogomol/Asp.Net.Mvc.Recap/action.invoker.md

 #### The action-invoker instantiation process (Controller)

 * The `.CreateActionInvoker()` is the protected virtual method of the `Controller`, so it can be easily overriden in any our derived controller-class to provide our specific instantiation process for action invoker (or its custom version).
 * The instantiation process makes use of two factory interfaces: `IActionInvokerFactory` and its async mate `IAsyncActionInvokerFactory`.
+Those factories can be customized in order to create an action invoker for each request.
 So we can provide our own factories implementations.
 * For those cases when there are no factories provided, process makes a try to search for custom implementations of `IAsyncActionInvoker` and `IActionInvoker`.
 Async version is more appropriate.
 * Ultimately, the default `AsyncControllerActionInvoker` is used by the framework if no customizations were found.